 The 16-year-old charged in the Oct.
-24 shooting near Young Avenue was accused of killing the victim during a drug deal, according to testimony Tuesday in Columbus Recorder’s Court.
+24 shooting near Young Avenue was accused of killing the victim during an illegal gun sale, according to testimony Tuesday in Columbus Recorder’s Court.

 Andrew Scarborough, who was charged as an adult, pleaded not guilty to murder and possession of a firearm during the commission of a crime.
 He was booked into the Regional Youth Detention Center without bond.

 The case was bound over to Superior Court.